FR4 PCB: The FR4 Thermal Conductivity Guide for Your Circuit Board

 Conclusion

 FR4 is a commonly used material for PCB manufacturing as it is economical and has great properties that can be utilized in different applications.
 But compared to other materials, it has poorer performance in the thermal conductivity.
 Thus, it is necessary for manufacturers to understand the thermal conductivity features of FR4 and learn how to manage it, which can not only help them reduce cost, but also improve the quality of their products.
-If you still have questions about the FR4 PCB thermal management, you can go to MOKO to get the answer.
+If you still have questions about the FR4 PCB thermal management, you can go to MOKO Technology to get the answer.

 MOKO fr4 PCB